Modelling fixed rate vanilla bonds in LUSID

 InflationLinkedBond

-The remainder of this article explains the lifecycle of a vanilla government bond issue with a regular coupon schedule and fixed principal:
+The rest of this article explains the lifecycle of a vanilla government bond issue with a regular coupon schedule and fixed principal.
+There is also an accompanying Jupyter Notebook that further demonstrates many of the operations and concepts.

 Note: You should use the ComplexBond instrument type if your coupon schedule is irregular.
 The Bond instrument type can only accept an irregular first coupon period; all other coupons must be regular.